zackees/setenvironment/README.md

 Note that windows does not propagate settings to open terminals as the HWND_BROADCAST, WM_SETTINGCHANGE event is ignored.

-This lib is in alpha state and MacOS/Linux is not well supported at this time.

 # Release Notes
   * TODO